omartinez182/Ad-Deep-Learning-Based-Recommendations/README.md

 Here's a demo of how the app works/looks like.

 https://user-images.githubusercontent.com/63601717/162553930-690a71c7-346f-4433-8e1a-cfbc4b7c83ca.mp4

+Notice that this web app is for demonstrations purposes only, so it won't download any new data and it is currently only getting data from the test website we used.
+However, if you'd like to get recommendations for your specific images, you can just replace the images under ```data ``` -> ```raw``` -> ```images``` and run all of the previous scripts again to produce the personalized recommendations with your data.

 Here's an example of how to execute all of the scripts using Google [Colab](https://colab.research.google.com/).